List of Power Rangers Mystic Force characters: Black Lance

 When the Rangers attacked the Ten Terrors with the Manticore Megazord, Black Lance blocked the attack with his shield, then countered with his lance, easily defeating them.
 In "Snow Prince," Sculpin broke the Rules of Darkness and ordered Black Lance to go to the surface world in order to help Megahorn battle the Rangers.
 Black Lance was delighted, saying that his stallions needed a little exercise despite Megahorn not wanting his help.
 Black Lance attacked the Manticore Megazord using his chariot.
 When it seemed that Black Lance would emerge victorious, Leanbow arrived in the form of Koragg's Knight Wolf Centaur and began attacking Black Lance.
 The knight accused the former Koragg of being a traitor and used the spikes on the wheels of his chariot to injure him.
 Leanbow then leapt onto Black Lance's chariot and used his sword to smash one of its wheels, causing the chariot to crash and break and flinging Black Lance away.
 Black Lance then battled Leanbow as the Centaurus Wolf Megazord, during this time Necrolai planted Sculpin's fish scale on one of the wolf figureheads on his right shoulder.
 Leanbow then overpowered Black Lance and used a teleportation spell to drag Black Lance down into the Underworld, where the Knight-like terror vowed that he would get his revenge on Leanbow.

 In "Light Source," he expressed concern about Hekatoid being sent to fight since he was out of shape.

 In the finale, Black Lance assisted Sculpin in destroying Itassis for her betrayal.
 Then with a new chariot, Black Lance began attacking the surface world and soon began fighting the Manticore Megazord overwhelming it again.
-He appeared on the verge of victory before Nick, backed up with Fire Heart to form the Red Dragon Fire Ranger, beat him back, and the Rangers soon used their version of the Mystic Spell Seal to finish off Black Lance for good, making him the seventh and final Terror destroyed by the Rangers.
+He appeared on the verge of victory before Nick, backed up with Fire Heart to form the Red Dragon Fire Ranger, beat him back, and the Rangers soon used their version of the Mystic Spell Seal to finish off Black Lance for good.

-Black Lance was also the first Power Rangers monster to battle their Megazords more than once and never lose.

 Black Lance was voiced by Derek Judge.